• About

 Seeing Eagles in Illinois

 The fourth Saturday in January – this year, Jan.
 28 – is Illinois Eagle Day.
 With more than 3,100 wintering here, Illinois has more bald eagles in December, January and February than any other state except Alaska, according to eagles.illinois.gov.
+Towns and parks throughout the state host eagle-observation programs and exhibits.
+Read more, including the narratives of the campaigns to save Plum Island and Banner Marsh.
+Click here for suggested eagle-viewing sites. |

 A 60-Mile Winter Bike Ride Around Chicago

 Earlier this month freelance photojournalist Lou Foglia posted a story for WBEZ about his 60-mile winter bike ride around Chicago.
 He begins, “I’m three years a city cyclist with no intentions to retire my ’70s Schwinn road bike anytime soon.
 It’s convenient, affordable and as a photojournalist — possible. … I’ve often wondered what motivates the riders I encounter in the cold.”
 From Lakeview to Bronzeville, Mr. Foglia spoke with couriers, commuters and enthusiasts who told him about their limits, their strategies, and the gear they consider vital.
 He also met some of the bike mechanics who help get the bikers to their destinations throughout a tough biking season when snow and salt can eclipse bike lanes and wind penetrate layers of clothing.
+Read more here. |

 The Clark Street Beach Bird Sanctuary

 After Northwestern University (NU) finished its lakefill in the 1960s, cottonwood, hackberry and box elder trees and shrubby sand willows grew on the patch of unattended land near the south border of the campus.
 The University’s 2012 decision to build a Visitor Center threatened to doom this little parcel, which had become a bird magnet, attracting migrating warblers and dragonflies, nesting Warbling Vireos and Baltimore Orioles and, of course, birdwatchers.
+Evanston North Shore Bird Club member Libby Hill requested that the money NU had to pay for each tree removed by the construction project be invested in a “replacement sanctuary.”
+She and Judy Pollock worked with city staff and the landscape architecture firm Kettlekamp and Kettlekamp to draw up plans for the two-acres abutting Clark Street Beach that in 2015 became the Clark Street Beach Bird Sanctuary.
+Read more here. |

 Sankofa Wellness Center

 A vacant lot on west Madison Street in Chicago is the site for a 60,000-square-foot wellness center for West Garfield Park.
 The center will be part of a Sankofa Wellness Village, which will also include a fitness center and health clinic, after-school care facilities, a credit union and a business incubator, as well as job training facilities and pop-up groceries.
+The Garfield Park Rite to Wellness Collaborative was selected to receive a $10 million grant from the Pritzker Traubert Foundation, which created these awards to help revive neighborhoods on Chicago’s south and west sides.
+The Rite to Wellness Collaborative includes about 20 partner organizations such as Erie Family Health Center, YMCA of Metropolitan Chicago, New Mount Pilgrim Missionary Baptist Church, the Community Builders and Rush University Medical Center.
+The West African term sankofa refers to a journey to retrieve something valuable that has been lost or left behind.
+Read more of this Chicago Tribune story by Brian Rogal here. |

 Meditation on Ice

 When Cori Nakamura Lin moved to Edgewater in 2019, she determined to get to know her neighborhood, including the majestic expanse that is Lake Michigan.
 Landing here in the first year of the pandemic, she created ICEWATCH.
 “Practically,” she wrote, “ICEWATCH is very simple.
 Every few days of the winter I bundled up, walked over to the lake, observed the ice, took pictures and then went home.”
+“Simple,” perhaps, but also elegant and moving, with sparse text and delightful graphics.
+Read more here. |

 Connect with Us!

 We are taking requests for any upcoming events to be added to future newsletters and our events calendar which can be done here.
-You can also submit materials for the next newsletter by emailing NCH2.Chicago@gmail.com.
+You can also submit materials for the next newsletter by emailing [email protected].

 FOLLOW US on our social media by clicking the icons below!